TechyGuy17/mbus-to-mqtt/README.md

 Thank you!
 Please open an issue and state the problem and some notes so I can recreate the issue

+## Honerable mention

+I want to thank [Daniel Glaser / the78mole](https://github.com/the78mole) for the inspiration to create this project, I was looking for a solution to use M-bus in HA and found [this guide](https://the78mole.de/taking-your-m-bus-online-with-mqtt/) which helped me create this project

 ## Note

 This is a very crude solution and I do not garantuee 24/7 uptime.
 Its a hobby project written in 1 hour and from the start only made for my own home